JohnMurray/pinatra/README.md

 the minimalistic route matching and hooks that Sinatra exposes for whipping up dandy little web-apps/api's very quickly.

+## On the Calendar

+The items that I will be adding/implementing next are (roughly) as follows:

++ Parametric URIs (variables actually passed to the handler functions)
++ Configuration blocks
++ Testing before and after hooks
++ POST functionality
++ DELETE functionality
++ HEAD functionality
++ Ability to embed instances within each other (like Rack-apps)

 ## Contributing
 If you actually like the sound of what I plan to do and would like to take it a little further, feel free to send me an email at